semiessessi/semiprimes/Book/Chapters/1_Starting.md

 #### 1.2.5.1 A serious bug

-Whilst testing this I found a bug with large numbers of powers of 2 that was easily fixed but caused the program to stop responding, stuck in an infinite loop previously.
+Whilst testing this I found a bug with large numbers of powers of 2 that was easily fixed but caused the program to stop responding, stuck in an infinite loop.

 Shifting left instead of right.